wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

   has been removed.
 If you did use policies with tenant association, the policy is now associated to one of its tenant.
 This feature is not used yet in Wazo, so most likely you are not affected.

+Consult the `18.05 Roadmap <https://projects.wazo.community/versions/275>`_ for more information.

 18.04
 =====